×

 Professional vs. DIY Teeth Whitening System

 Professional teeth whitening offers several benefits that cannot be replicated by using a DIY kit.
 Firstly, professional treatment is safer as dentists use high-quality ingredients that are safe for your teeth and gums.
-Secondly, you will receive personalized attention from a qualified dental professional who can assess your individual needs and recommend the most suitable treatment plan.
+Secondly, you will receive personalised attention from a qualified dental professional who can assess your individual needs and recommend the most suitable treatment plan.

 On the other hand, DIY teeth whitening kits come with several risks that may cause permanent damage to your teeth and mouth.
 Here are four potential risks associated with using DIY teeth whitening products: 1) Overuse of hydrogen peroxide or carbamide peroxide can lead to sensitivity, gum irritation, or even nerve damage; 2) One-size-fits-all mouth guards don’t provide an even distribution of gel across all teeth surfaces leading to uneven results; 3) Incorrect application techniques may result in inconsistent levels of whiteness; 4) Inadequate preparation before applying the gel (such as not brushing beforehand) may reduce effectiveness.